Breakthrough in hitting back against online harassment

 “Anyone who feels harassed, bullied or defamed should seek expert legal advice as there may be avenues of law to pursue to get proper compensation, or at least to get the internet platform to take down the harassing posts.”

-For more information, please see Internet trolls face huge penalties under proposed new laws.
+For more information, please see AI-generated deepfake images create bullying danger and Internet trolls face huge penalties under proposed new laws.